DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 Note that we need ripgrep for telescope, clang for tree-sitter, and we are building `rnix-lsp` from source.
 All with very little effort!

 I've just pasted what I would normally use to configure `neovim` into `my_config`.
-I won't explain this part as it is out of scope (and each individual plugin explains how this works in its respective readme).
+I won't explain this part as it is out of scope.
+When in doubt, check out each plugin's readme on how to configure.
+This workflow does not change when using `nix`.
+Lua is still lua.

+Note: The `extraRuntimeDeps` is something I added.
+I ended up forking the underlying nixpkgs builder into my `DSL` repo because I could not figure out how to pass runtime dependencies onto the path.
+Ideally, one wants to modify the `PATH` variable to include the dependencies such as ripgrep.
+Sadly there does not seem to be an easy way to do this, so I added `extraRuntimeDeps` as an argument to do this. `extraRuntimeDeps` get passed to the [`wrapProgram` bash function](https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/setup-hooks/make-wrapper.sh#L132), which allows an easy way for us to prepend (in this case, anyway) packages to our path.

-# Adding CI
+# Adding CI and a Cache

-The last thing to do is enable a cache.
+Check out `5_ci`.
+The last thing to do is enable a cache so each machine we pull down to does not go under load.
 The way to do this is to use a github action to build neovim and push it to github.
 It is trivial to copy `.github/workflows/nix.conf`.
 After copying, one must create their own [`cachix` account](https://www.cachix.org/), obtain a key to their cache, and set the `CACHIX_AUTH_TOKEN` github action secret to that key.
-Then, github actions will be able to push neovim binaries to this binary cache.
+Then, github actions will be able to push neovim build artifacts (notably language servers, ripgrep, and neovim itself) to this binary cache.
 Then client-side when we `nix run $NEOVIM_CONFIG`, `nix` will pull directly from this cache.